Personal Requirements

 All brigades are different and recruit volunteers when necessary for them.

 Your local brigade may look for new volunteers year-round, or may have a waiting list for new volunteers to join.
-They may be recruiting for particular needs – such as secretaries or new firefighters who can respond at specific times.
+They may be recruiting for particular roles – such as secretaries or new firefighters who can respond at specific times.

 Recruitment of new volunteers may be slowed or even put on hold during fire seasons.